brandonhorst/node-osa/README.md

 ##Implementation

 - When its exported function is called, the module generates a string of javascript code.
-This code is a string representation of `osaFunction`, self-executed with `args` and a final callback. `osaFunction` is expected to call its final argument with its error or results.
+This code is a string representation of `osaFunction`, self-executed with `args` and a final callback.
 - This string of javascript is executed using the `osascript` utility.
-Results are passed back to Node in JSON via `stdout`.
+Returned value is passed back to Node in JSON via `stdout`.
 - The module parses the JSON, and passes it to the original `done` callback.

 ##How Come the OSA Side Isn't Passed a Callback?